James Ndjeungoue

-James Willy Ndjeungoue (born 4 April 2003) is a Cameroonian professional footballer who plays for Belgian Pro League club Kortrijk as a defender.
+James Willy Ndjeungoue (born 4 April 2003) is a Cameroonian professional footballer who plays for Belgian Pro League club Kortrijk as a centre-back.

 Club career

 MŠK Žilina

-Ndjeungoue made his Fortuna Liga debut for Žilina against ŠK Slovan Bratislava on 23 April 2023.
+Ndjeungoue made his Fortuna Liga debut for Žilina against Slovan Bratislava on 23 April 2023.

 Kortrijk

 On 29 January 2025, Ndjeungoue signed a three-and-a-half-year contract with Kortrijk in Belgium.